hackclub/hackclub/workshops/weather_app/README.md

 </html>
 ```

-Here `!DOCTYPE` is used as an "information" to the browser about what document type to expect.
+We add `!DOCTYPE` with the `html` tag as it used as an information to the browser about what document type to expect.

 Now we will link the`JS` file to our `HTML` file.
-Also, we would be using `moment.js`, a Javascript library for managing dates and time.
+Also, we will be using `moment.js`, a Javascript library for managing dates and time.

 To link the CSS file we add